 This Morgan was originally a +4 DHC 4 seater delivered from the factory, also known as a Snob Mog.
 The missing louvers on top of the bonnet, four seater firewall and VIN shows signs that this 2 seater have a past which was different than what it looks.
-The car was restored by the previous owner with a factory new body from a 4/4 - 2 str in the late 70's.
+The car was restored by the previous owner with a factory new body from a 4/4 - 2 str narrow body in the late 70's.
 This made the car appear a little off set.
 That was the second time the car was equipped with a 2 seater body actually.
 The first one was put on the car in england already visible on the pictures from early 70's when it was imported to Holland.

 Let me first write a few lines of the history of the car.
 I found the car in Holland around Amsterdam where it had been standing unused for 8-9 years.
 The previous owner was suffering from hernia, and was not able to use it.
 So it stayed in his garage in wait for better years.
 After a long decision the car was for sale.
 I talked to Hermen Pol about the car, being a restoration project and a 4 seater DHC.
 The car was tempting even if he told me it probably needed a full restoration.
 We had a long weekend in Amsterdam to look at the car and it was a wonderful weekend with Hermen on a Morgan Safari.